 - Mobility and deployment assistance — Services are designed to promote positive adjustment to deployment, family separation, reunion and reintegration.

-- Relocation assistance — Information, education and referrals can help prepare service members and their families for a permanent change of station move, including moving costs, housing options, spouse employment opportunities, schools, community orientation, settling in at their new duty location and much more.
+- Relocation assistance — Information, education and referrals help prepare service members and their families for a permanent change of station move, or PCS, including moving costs, housing options, spouse employment opportunities, schools, community orientation, settling in at their new duty location and much more.